MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_Enable just-in-time access on a VM.md

 ## Lab scenario

-You can use Microsoft Defender for Cloud's just-in-time (JIT) access to protect your Azure virtual machines (VMs) from unauthorized network access.
-Many times firewalls contain allow rules that leave your VMs vulnerable to attack.
-JIT lets you allow access to your VMs only when the access is needed, on the ports needed, and for the period of time needed.
+As an Azure Security Engineer at a financial services company, you're responsible for securing Azure resources, including virtual machines (VMs) that host critical applications.
+The security team has identified that continuous open access to VMs increases the risk of brute-force attacks and unauthorized access.
+To mitigate this, the Chief Information Security Officer (CISO) has requested that you enable Just-in-Time (JIT) VM access on a specific Azure VM used for processing financial transactions.

 - Enable JIT on your VMs from the Azure portal.